 Financial Literacy 101 helps you make sense of financial knowledge and apply it to your life with a personalized plan.
 And if you're not sure where to start, interactive assessments will help you uncover your financial goals, opportunities, and any blind stops that could stand in your way.
-Financial Literacy 101 is always provided at no charge to students through your school or related organization.
+Financial Literacy 101 is always provided at no charge to students through your college, university or related organization.

 Learn with Financial Literacy 101 at any time and from any device, including tablets and smart phones.

 Financial Literacy 101 courses are interactive experiences that could include multimedia, textual resources, quiz / survey questions, and personalized financial assessments.
-A listing of high school courses is avaiable on our certification page.

 Budget BasicsFrom setting goals to paying off loans, the basics of effective budget management.